sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

     LDX #$00    ; x = 0
 Loop:
     INX         ; x++
     CPX #LIMIT  ; x == LIMIT

                 ; the code that we want to loop would go here

     BNE Loop    ; if x != LIMIT, jump to the Loop label

-    LDA #$10
+    LDA #$10    ; this line of code will only run after the loop is over
 ```

 <sub>**Code Block 2**: The code below the `Loop` label would run four times.
 Note the use of the X register as our "loop variable".</sub>

-Let's run this code in our virtual assembler and load a number into the accumulator _after_ the loop is done as a sanity check.
-This should only happen if the loop has ended:
+Let's run this code in our virtual assembler and load a number into the accumulator _after_ the loop is done as a sanity check:

 ![loop-1](assets/images/loop-1.png)
 ![loop-2](assets/images/loop-2.png)